-The Sage Metering thermal mass flow meters can accurately measure in pipe sizes as small as ¼ in (6.35 mm) and as large as 36 in (914.4 mm).
-However, when measuring exhaust gases in ducts the end user should consult with the factory first.
-Additionally, if you have an application for pipe sizes outside the ¼ inch to 36 inch range, consult with our factory first before ruling out using a thermal mass flow meter.
+The Sage Metering thermal mass flow meters can accurately measure pipe sizes as small as ¼ in (6.35 mm) and as large as 36 in (914.4 mm).
+However, when measuring exhaust gases in ducts, the end-user should consult with the factory first.
+Additionally, if you have an application for pipe sizes outside the ¼ inch to 36-inch range, consult with our factory first before ruling out using a thermal mass flow meter.

 In-Line or Insertion style

 The size of the pipe may determine whether or not to use an in-line or insertion style meter.